Albuquerque

 Everyone’s support was wonderful, and so needed, during such a brutal, emotional, and heartbreaking time. - M.F.

-Unlike child support, spousal support used to be deductible from the paying spouse’s income for tax purposes and included in the receiving spouse’s income for tax purposes.
-However, the tax law in the United States changed and for all alimony agreements or awards entered after December 31, 2018, spousal support is no longer deductible for the paying spouse or included in the receiving spouse's income for income tax purposes.
+Unlike child support, spousal support was deductible from the paying spouse's income for tax purposes and included in the receiving spouse's income for tax purposes.
+However, the tax law in the United States changed.
+For all alimony agreements or awards entered after December 31, 2018, spousal support is no longer deductible for the paying spouse or included in the receiving spouse's income for income tax purposes.

 How Long Does Alimony Last?

-Alimony ends when the receiving spouse dies or remarries (except for lump-sum, non-modifiable), and sometimes ends upon other events if the parties agree.
+Alimony ends when the receiving spouse dies or remarries (except for lump-sum, non-modifiable) and sometimes ends upon other events if the parties agree.
 Alimony or spousal support does not automatically end when the paying spouse dies.
-He or she needs to carry life insurance to secure the obligation to pay alimony.
+He or she must carry life insurance to secure the obligation to pay alimony.

 What Sets NM Divorce & Custody Law, LLC Apart?